congatudo/Congatudo/docs/_pages/development/mqtt.md

 In some instances it will try to adapt to an existing MQTT structure and allow you to provide topics and payloads for accomplishing different tasks.
 In some other cases it will try to impose its own structure.

 This makes it difficult to share data with the previously defined structure.
-However, Valetudo provides enough abstraction to make this easier: `HassComponent`.
+However, Congatudo provides enough abstraction to make this easier: `HassComponent`.

 Home Assistant components may subscribe to topics.
 However, this should be avoided when possible: most features can and